shree998/Campus-Expert/submissions/module-1/community-assessment.md

 - What happens if there is a disagreement?
 - Are there any policies or procedures in place, and are they documented?
 - How will you personally handle it?

+### Answers to these questions for current community
+* The current culture is not very welcoming to new people and new ideas: there is an emphasis on inside jokes, high-level subject matter, and traditional technology roles.
+Recent disagreements have blown up, including Facebook posts which have led to women in technology at Cornell being harassed.
+There are few policies in place which actually get enacted: campus-wide behavior policies tend not to apply to online interactions.

+### Answers to these questions for an ideal version of your current community
+* The culture is extremely welcoming to new people and new ideas: we emphasize constant support and mentoring to anyone who needs it.
+Disagreements are handled courteously and ones with the potential to lead to harassment are dealt with quickly, and reported to school administrators thoroughly.

+### Ideas on how to improve in each category
+* Increase activites open to more diverse portions of the Cornell community, and expand mentoring programs.
+* Enact a code of conduct for each event to discourage harassment and negative interaction.
+* When the code of conduct is violated, personally document the issue and bring it to the attention of relevant parties: school judicial administrators, other school administrators, or the Cornell/Ithaca police, as required.